 The AIB Group Defined Contribution Scheme ("the Scheme") is governed by a trustee company called AIB DC Pensions (Ireland) Limited ("the Trustee").
-The six Directors listed below currently sit on the Board of the Trustee and they are responsible for the management of the Scheme and ensuring that it is run in the best interests of the beneficiaries.
-Following Etain Ryan-Lyons' resignation on 10 January 2022 last year, a further Director Paul O'Callaghan, resigned from the Board on 30 November 2022.
+The seven Directors listed below currently sit on the Board of the Trustee and they are responsible for the management of the Scheme and ensuring that it is run in the best interests of the beneficiaries.
+Norbert Bannon and Anne Maher retired from the Board on 30 September 2023.
+Ian Kelly and Alan Hardie retired from the Board on 30 November 2023.